CP HOOD¹- KEY FEATURES

 - A combined high level and detailed design database removes the problem of inconsistent documentation.
 Documentation that can be tailored to conform to most standards is automatically generated by the toolset.

 - Productivity gains of at least 100% in the design, coding, testing and integration phases of a software project are easily achievable by the combination of the CP HOOD Toolset and implementation in Ada.

-¹ Copyright © 2000 by TNI Europe Limited.
+¹ Copyright © 2019 by Ellidiss Technologies.
 All rights reserved

 CP HOOD ¹ – DETAILS

 The CP HOOD toolset has brought significant benefits to many members of the European Defence Industry, including BAE EADS, MMS, Aerospatiale, Eurocontrol and the European Space Agency.

 - Easy-to-use toolset…

 A clear, easy to understand design notation gives good visibility to the design, leading to obvious and practical specifications

 Extensive, automated checks, performed by the toolset, eliminate a large proportion of design errors prior to coding, reducing debugging and maintenance costs.